 You are advised to wear your compression socks on both legs for 4 to 6 weeks to minimize post-operative swelling.
 You may take them off before going to bed if needed.

 Resume your pre-hospital home medications unless otherwise instructed by your surgeon.
 In addition, you will be prescribed pain medications and a blood thinner to reduce the risk of blood clot formation.
-Dr. Halawi commonly prescribes the following medications unless there are contraindications or insurance issues.

 Avoid any strenuous activity or heavy lifting.